Milwaukee Road: Final bankruptcy

 The successor-in-interest to what remained of the Milwaukee Road after the Soo Line sale was its holding company, the Milwaukee Land Company, reverted to Chicago Milwaukee Corporation ownership (CMC).
 Without the railroad, CMC's primary function became disposal or redevelopment of Milwaukee Road real estate not sold to the Soo Line, which stretched from Bedford, Indiana, to Washington state.
 The larger properties were developed into big-box retail or industrial sites.
 The CMC itself was beset with legal and financial woes, filing for bankruptcy (under numerous versions of CMC/Heartland Partners), as a result of environmental cleanup costs and liabilities at former Milwaukee Road sites.
 CMC Heartland, and its various reincarnations, were dissolved in a final liquidation process that came to a close in 2010.

 Much of the abandoned Milwaukee PCE line has become rail trails.
-The Palouse to Cascades State Park Trail (formerly the John Wayne Pioneer Trail) in Washington, Milwaukee Road Rail Trail in Idaho, Route of the Hiawatha Trail in Idaho and Montana, Route of the Olympian in Montana, Midtown Greenway in Minnesota, Bugline Trail in Wisconsin, and Milwaukee Road Transportation Trailway in Indiana all run on sections of the right-of-way among others.
-Today, both the Milwaukee Road and Soo Line Railroad trackage make up the Midwest US routes of the Canadian Pacific Railway.
+The Palouse to Cascades State Park Trail (formerly the John Wayne Pioneer Trail) in Washington, the Milwaukee Road Rail Trail in Idaho, the Route of the Hiawatha Trail in Idaho and Montana, Route of the Olympian in Montana, the Midtown Greenway in Minnesota, the Bugline Trail in Wisconsin, and the Milwaukee Road Transportation Trailway in Indiana all run on sections of the right-of-way among others.
+Today, both the Milwaukee Road and Soo Line Railroad trackage make up the Midwest US routes of the CPKC.

+The Pacific Extension was abandoned in 1984 and sections in Washington state were subsequently acquired by various firms.
+Tacoma Rail purchased all of Milwaukee's lines south of Tacoma in 1989 and leased its tracks to the Tacoma Eastern Railway Company until it took over all freight operations in 1998.
+The Centralia–Curtis section was acquired by Weyerhauser for their lumber operations and later leased to the Chehalis–Centralia Railroad, a heritage operator founded in 1986.
+The Port of Chehalis purchased the line in 1996 and sold it to the Chehalis–Centralia Railroad in 2019.
+A 26 mi section from Royal Slope to Othello, Washington, was purchased by the Port of Royal Slope in 1982 and operated as the Royal Slope Railroad until it was transferred to the Washington State Department of Transportation in 1994.

+Most of the surviving section of the former Milwaukee Road main line to the Pacific, from Appleton to the west, is currently operated by BNSF Railway, classified as the Appleton, Mobridge, and Hettinger Subdivisions.

-Milwaukee Road Historical Association now owns the Milwaukee Road trademarks/copyrights, except for the AAR reporting marks (MILW) used by Soo Line.
+Milwaukee Road Historical Association now owns the Milwaukee Road trademarks/copyrights, except for the AAR reporting marks (MILW) used by the Soo Line Railroad (which does business in the American Midwest as the Canadian Pacific Kansas City Railway).